space-janitor/vscode.devcontainers/README.md

 DEVCONTAINER_HOME=/home/betancourtca
 ```

+## Expected home files & directories

+This files will be mapped by docker-compose.yml

+### ~/.aws

+AWS configuration folder

-### .npmrc
+### ~/.npmrc

-Use the following template to create .npmrc
+Sample template to create .npmrc in your home directory

 ```npm
 strict-ssl=true